Vaccine Info

 May 9, 2024 - Takeda announced financial results for fiscal year 2023 (period ended March 31, 2024).

-October 3, 2023 – Takeda announced that the WHO Strategic Advisory Group of Experts on Immunization shared recommendations for using QDENGA.
+October 3, 2023 – Takeda announced that the WHO Strategic Advisory Group of Experts on Immunization issued recommendations for the use of QDENGA.

 July 11, 2023 - "Our clinical program was designed to account for the complex global nature of dengue, and data from our 4.5-year trial has built confidence in TAK-003's ability to help provide long-term protection against dengue, with a positive benefit and risk profile regardless of baseline serostatus," said Gary Dubin, M.D., president of Takeda's Vaccines Business Unit.